-OFFICE OF THE GOVERNOR – News Release – State’s second annual Reverse Job Fair brings potential employers to young adults with disabilities at the State CapitolPosted on Oct 29, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – State’s second annual Reverse Job Fair brings potential employers to young adults with disabilities at the State CapitolPosted on Oct 29, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Young adults with disabilities had a golden opportunity to highlight their skills and land their first jobs at the state’s second annual Reverse Job Fair at the Hawai‘i State Capitol Tuesday.

 The 77 candidates stationed at individual booths had the chance to meet with human resource representatives from 93 local companies, state, city and county departments and agencies.
 They included Aloha Gas, Central Pacific Bank, CVS/Longs, Hard Rock Café, Hawaiian Airlines, Hawaiian Electric, Hawaiian Telcom, Hilton Hotels, Queens Medical Center, Y. Hata, YMCA, the University of Hawai‘i, the state Departments of Human Resources, Agriculture, Taxation and Transportation.

 “We all need to know that someone believes in us.
 One initial opportunity allows us to gain work experience that goes on our resume and helps to build a foundation for future employment.
 People with disabilities deserve the chance to prove that they have the necessary skills to join Hawai‘i’s workforce,” said first lady Dawn Amano-Ige.

 “I appreciate the number of employers taking the time to give our candidates a chance to find their first jobs.
 Our job seekers have demonstrated that they are determined hard workers, and their participation in today’s fair speaks volumes to their abilities and what type of worker they will be,” said Rep. Lynn DeCoite, co-chair, Legislative Host Committee.